-Choose a location:
+Choose a Location

-- Where the fiberglass is SOLID (no air bubbles are trapped in the fiberglass resin) and where no coring, flotation material, or dead air space is sandwiched between the inside skin and outer skin of the hull. - Where the hull below the transducer will be in contact with the water at all times. - Where the water flowing under the hull is smoothest with a minimum of bubbles and turbulence (especially at high speeds). - Away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
-The lower the noise level, the higher the echosounder gain setting that can be used. - Where the transducer beam will not be blocked by the keel or propeller shaft(s). - Where the deadrise angle does not exceed 22°. - Where there is space inside the vessel for the height of the unit, tightening the locking ring, and installing the transducer. - Chirp transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating.
-The transducer may fail if the temperature of the liquid in the tank exceeds 60° C (140° F).
+- Where the fiberglass is SOLID (no air bubbles are trapped in the fiberglass resin) and where no coring, flotation material, or dead air space is sandwiched between the inside skin and outer skin of the hull. - Where the hull below the transducer will be in contact with the water at all times. - Where the water flowing under the hull is smoothest with a minimum of bubbles and turbulence (especially at high speeds).
+Do not mount the transducer in line with or near water intake or discharge openings; or behind strakes, fittings, or hull irregularities that will disturb the water flow. - Where the transducer beam will not be blocked by the keel or propeller shaft(s). - Away from interference caused by power and radiation sources such as: the propeller(s) and shaft(s), other machinery, other echosounders, and other cables.
+The lower the noise level, the higher the echosounder gain setting that can be used. - Where the deadrise angle of the hull does not exceed 22°. - Where there is space inside the vessel for the size of the base and installing the transducer. - Chirp transducer-Mount in a cool well-ventilated area away from the engine to avoid overheating the liquid inside the base.